 Kommetjie – Hout Bay

 The Kommetjie to Hout Bay swim was pioneered by Derek Yach in 1990.
-Since then only 6 swimmers have successfully completed the swim with the last swim done by Victoria and Guy McKenzie in 2010.
+Since then only a small number of swimmers have successfully completed the swim.

 Llandudno – Camps Bay